Princess Grace Film Awards

 These grants will be made in accordance with the student’s thesis project budget; no administrative charges, overhead or indirect costs incurred by the school may be charged against the grant.
 Should funding be awarded, acknowledgement of winning a Princess Grace Award, including the Princess Grace Awards logo, must appear in film credits/any related materials, and a copy of the completed film must be sent to the Foundation.

-- Be a full-time student or matriculated but not yet have completed thesis film
+- Applicants must be a full-time student or matriculated but not yet have completed thesis film.

-- Have completed at least one film as a director
+- Applicants must have completed at least one film as a director.

-- Be the director of the proposed thesis film
+- Applicants must be the director of the proposed thesis film

 Required from Nominee: